 - a claim related to a defective product

 - a claim based on a claim of libel or slander

-If you are needing assistance in an area of law that we do not practice, please visit our legal referrals webpage for assistance finding an attorney who can handle your matter.
+If you are needing assistance in an area of law that I do not practice, please visit the legal referrals webpage for assistance finding an attorney who can handle your matter.

 Do you represent plaintiffs or defendants?

-We represent both plaintiffs and defendants in civil litigation matters.
-By representing both sides of a litigation matter, we are able to provide a perspective that may not be held by attorneys who specialize in one aspect of litigation.
-For example, we have represented both buyers and sellers in claims regarding the failure to disclose defects in a home.
-As we have represented both sides in these type claims, we can advise borrowers how a seller’s attorney would look at the claim and advise sellers on realistic expectations for the litigation.
+I represent both plaintiffs and defendants in civil litigation matters.
+By representing both sides of a litigation matter, I am able to provide a perspective that may not be held by attorneys who specialize in one aspect of litigation.
+For example, I have represented both buyers and sellers in claims regarding the failure to disclose defects in a home.
+As I have represented both sides in these type claims, I can advise borrowers how a seller’s attorney would look at the claim and advise sellers on realistic expectations for the litigation.